w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Destroying an Asset

-To destroy an asset, go to the Polkadot-JS UI > Developer > Extrinsics.
+To destroy an asset, go to the Polkadot-JS UI on {{ polkadot: Statemint :polkadot }}
+{{ kusama: Statemine :kusama }} > Developer > Extrinsics.
 If you created an asset without minting any unit, you can call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
-If you created an asset and minted units, follow the steps below:
+If you created an asset and minted some units, follow the steps below:

 - `assets.freezeAsset` will freeze all assets on all accounts holding that asset id.
 Those accounts will no longer be able to transfer that asset.